green-code-initiative/ecoCode/hackathon/README.md

 <h2>WP#1 - Cross-Platform Rules 💻</h2>

-Each rule need to be develop for each technology to be available in SonarQube plugin.
+Each rule must be implemented for each target language to be available in SonarQube plugin.

 Here is the list of rules already available in ecoCode project code.